Bacterial soft rot destroys more crops than any other bacterial disease.

 Bacterial soft rot management

-Poor drainage, waterlogged soil, and insufficient airflow all set the stage for bacterial soft rot.
+Poor drainage, waterlogged soil, and insufficient airflow can all set the stage for bacterial soft rot.
 Infected plants must be destroyed and removed.
 Prevention is worth the effort.
 The following good cultural practices can significantly reduce the likelihood of bacterial soft rot affecting your plants:

 If bacterial soft rot continues to be a problem in specific areas of your garden, use that space for plants that are generally not susceptible.
 That list includes beets, corn, and snap beans.